museumsvictoria/spatial_audio_server/README.md

 # Beyond Perception - audio_server

-An Audio Server for Scienceworks' Beyond Perception Exhibition
+An Audio Server and GUI for Scienceworks' Beyond Perception Exhibition.

 ## Overview